 Making your yard inhospitable to pests will greatly reduce the number of bugs you find indoors during the fall months.
 Here’s how to do it:

-Start by spraying your entire lawn and all shrubbery with PCO Choice monthly to both kill and repel unwanted bugs.
+Start by spraying your entire lawn and all shrubbery with Outdoor Bug Control monthly to both kill and repel unwanted bugs.
 If this is your first time applying for the year, apply twice the first month, two weeks apart.
 For warmer regions, applications should be done every month unless the temperature drops below freezing for more than a few weeks.
 If you live in an area known for cold winters, start spraying monthly in late February and then taper off in November as winter sets in.

-For additional pest prevention, spread Cedar Granules throughout your yard, especially along your home’s foundation and those areas with the most bug traffic.
+Then for additional pest prevention, spread Cedar Granules throughout your yard, especially along your home’s foundation and those areas with the most bug traffic.